matrixinfer-ai/kthena/docs/kthena/versioned_docs/version-0.1.0/user-guide/config-router.md

 ConfigMap is a Kubernetes API object used to store configuration data.
 Kthena Router uses ConfigMap to configure scheduler plugins and authentication settings, allowing users to customize router behavior without recompiling the code.

 **NOTICE:** The ConfigMap must be prepared before launching the router pod, otherwise it will not take effect.
-Beacuse we do not support hot reload.
+Because we do not support hot reload.

 ## Configuration options